Choosing one of our villas near Palermo Sicily for your holiday will allow you to move easily and visit Palermo and its main attractions.

-The Arab domination was one of the most important and longest eras in Sicily and it gave a crucial impact on currently Sicily.
-Arabs built buildings, mosques, churches, gardens and so on.
+The Arab domination was one of the most important and longest eras in Sicily and it had a crucial impact on Sicily.
+Arabs built buildings, mosques, churches, gardens, and so on.
 Moreover, they played an important role in Sicily’s cuisine.

-Today, Palermo is experiencing another prosperous time thanks to its year-round mild climate, deep history, artistic heritage and so on.
-Tourist tours are the best ways to get to know Palermo and the life and customs of its inhabitants.
+Today, Palermo is experiencing another prosperous time thanks to its year-round mild climate, deep history, artistic heritage, and so on.
+Tourist tours are the best way to get to know Palermo and the life and customs of its inhabitants.

 What are the features of our Villas near Palermo Sicily?

-Our collection of villas near Palermo Sicily are the ideal choice for those who are looking for a fun and yet peaceful holiday.
-Palermo is a great holiday destination all our villas are easily accessible by all means of transport offering the best compromise between modern amenities and traditional Sicilian charm: elegant interiors, spacious outdoors areas, private swimming pools, lush green gardens.
+Our collection of villas near Palermo Sicily is the ideal choice for those who are looking for a fun yet peaceful holiday.
+Palermo is a great holiday destination all our villas are easily accessible by all means of transport offering the best compromise between modern amenities and traditional Sicilian charm: elegant interiors, spacious outdoor areas, private swimming pools, and lush green gardens.
 The villas are also a great base for exploring Palermo’s main sights, including its stunning architecture and lively local markets.
-Also, Palermo is vibrant city and the nightlife is truly intense!
-And if you can’t wait to take a swim in the crystal clear sea don’t worry, you’ll find a selection of villas near Palermo located just a few meters from Palermo’ sandy shores!
+Also, Palermo is a vibrant city and the nightlife is truly intense!
+And if you can’t wait to take a swim in the crystal clear sea don’t worry, you’ll find a selection of villas near Palermo located just a few meters from Palermo’s sandy shores!